18F/ux-guide/_pages/research/make-research-actionable.md

 - Where and how do files containing PII need to be stored in order to maintain privacy?
 Was all identifying information removed from data that hasn’t been stored securely?
 - Who should have access to what data?
 How will we get it to them?

 In addition to the above considerations, providing an introduction or tour of the work is a helpful way to transfer knowledge to new team members or vendors.
-Consider writing a [Github ReadMe](https://github.com/ONRR/doi-extractives-data/blob/dev/README.md) document which new team members can read and refer to for project background, context, history, and quick links to important files or resources.
+Consider writing a [GitHub README](https://github.com/ONRR/doi-extractives-data/blob/dev/README.md) document which new team members can read and refer to for project background, context, history, and quick links to important files or resources.

 ## Additional reading